Low-Cost Veggie Gardening Tips – Ways To Save Money In The Home Garden

 If you’re wondering where to start, I wrote a helpful Guide On Composting.

-Weed Control Using Repurposed Paper Bag
+Weed Control Using Repurposed Paper Bags

-I then covered the paper with hay or grass clippings to give it a more finished look.
+You can cover the paper with hay or grass clippings to give it a more finished look.

 There are lots of ways to save money in your veggie garden.
 I use paper feed sacks around my vegetable plants. #TexasHomesteader